klees/ILIAS/docs/documentation/input-processing.md

  *
  * It MUST NOT perform any sideeffects, i.e. it must be morally impossible to observe
  * how often the transformation was actually performed.
 It MUST NOT touch the provided
- * value, i.e. it is allowed to create new values but not to modify existing values.i
+ * value, i.e. it is allowed to create new values but not to modify existing values.
  * This would be an observable sideeffect.
  */
 interface Transformation {